About the UVM Business Pitch Competition

 Judges and Evaluation

-This year’s competition judges include:
+This year’s confirmed competition judges include:

 - Jesse Stein, Technology Licensing Officer @ UVM Innovations